Trust Pilot Reviews

 Metal halide lamps require 3-5 minute warm-up periods to reach full brightness and cannot restart immediately after being turned off.
 LED fixtures provide instant full output and can be cycled on and off without performance degradation.
 This capability makes LED fixtures ideal for motion sensor applications that metal halide systems cannot accommodate.

-The 6,000-15,000 hour lifespan of metal halide lamps requires frequent replacement compared to 50,000+ hour LED fixture life. compared to HID systems, LED fixtures virtually eliminate maintenance costs over their operating life.
+The 6,000 to 15,000 hour lifespan of metal halide lamps requires frequent replacement compared to 50,000+ hour LED fixture life.
+Compared to HID systems, LED fixtures virtually eliminate routine maintenance over their operating life.

 Alternative Applications for Parking Lot Fixtures